-When the pH in a saltwater system starts to drop, it is an indication that the buffers are getting worn out, and the increase in acidity needs to be corrected.
+When the pH in a saltwater system starts to drop, it is an indication that the buffers are getting worn out, and it indicates that the increase in acidity needs to be corrected.

 Ways to Remedy pH Problems

-- Quick fix methods to raise pH are to add bicarbonate of soda (baking soda), or a commercial pH adjustment product.
+- To raise pH, easy methods are to add bicarbonate of soda (baking soda), or a commercial pH adjustment product.

 - To lower a high pH, quick fix remedies are to add some vinegar or lemon juice, or a commercial pH reduction product.

-- The generally accepted "tried and true" method for stabilizing pH is still performing regular partial water changes.
+- For stabilizing pH, the generally accepted "tried and true" method is still performing regular partial water changes.
 This not only refreshes the natural buffers but also restores the trace minerals in the aquarium's water.
 Of course, reducing the causes of the drop in pH is always wise.
 Removing all uneaten foods and fish waste from the tank on a regular basis will go a long way toward retarding a drop in pH.

 - Use a simple doser to automatically add buffers as well as calcium, iodine, other essential trace elements, and supplements.

-- Although more expensive, installing a calcium reactor can provide a no-hassle solution to control radical pH and alkalinity problems.
+- Installing a calcium reactor, although a more expensive option, can provide a no-hassle solution to control radical pH and alkalinity problems.

 Saltwater, without outside influences, will maintain a steady pH.
 If this is so, why does the pH in your saltwater aquarium change, usually dropping lower?
 In most cases, the pH drop is due to the acid produced by the production and reduction of ammonia.
-The ammonia is created by the livestock in the tank as it eats food and produces waste (for the most case detritus) which then decomposes.
+The ammonia is created by the livestock in the tank as it eats food and produces waste (mostly detritus) which then decomposes.
 Uneaten food on the bottom of the tank also produces ammonia as it decomposes.
-The same is true with any dead critters which are left in the tank.
+The same is true with any dead critters that are left in the tank.

-A regular tank maintenance program which removes fish waste and uneaten food along with partial water changes with new saltwater will usually keep the pH in your aquarium at the proper level and make pH adjustments a thing of the past.
+A regular tank maintenance program that removes fish waste and uneaten food, along with partial water changes with new saltwater, will usually keep the pH in your aquarium at the proper level and make pH adjustments a thing of the past.